w3f/Grants-Program/applications/msai.md

 To solve this problem we gathered a team and designed an international app.
 We wanted to store the data in a decentralised manner.
 For further background you can[ read our blog](https://www.notion.so/Why-we-need-a-blockchain-for-health-data-1080c5b727964721822650972c28cab2)

-Our goal is to customise a blockchain such that data storage becomes a first class citizen of the ecosystem.
-Essentially we could implement something like the w3c Solid pod decentralised storage integrated with a Susbtrate node.
+Our goal is to customise a blockchain Pallet such that data storage can become a first class citizen of the ecosystem.
+Essentially we would like to implement something similar to w3c Solid pod integrated with a Susbtrate node.
 Integrating application specific security and storage for every application is a major pain point which is not addressed by blockchains.
-A combination of a blockchain, parachain and Solid pod api would provide the security, decentralisation and immutable record keeping that is needed to make healthcare interoperable.
+A combination of a Substrate blockchain and Solid pod api [5] would provide the security, decentralisation and immutable record keeping that is needed to make healthcare interoperable.
 To make this feasible it needs to be split into stages initially using a smart contract developed in  Ink!/ WebAssembly which records ownership and access [1] to a data pod with a similar API to Solid PODs [4].

 ID verification and data storage could be integrated through a Sidecar approach ( a containerized system design pattern) allowing other app developers within the ecosystem to reuse the chain without needing their own backend.
-For a simpler initial alpha we could integrate IPFS as a pod, thus not implementing all the security and encryption api that are required for Solid pods.
+For a simpler initial alpha we could integrate IPFS as a pod making it simpler than the full Pod api [4].
 Distributed data could be verified is authentic by having a secure hash stored on the chain with the data in the separate pod.
 With trust being established by the blockchain layer, any blockchain node that provides faulty data as verified through smart contract hashes will be kicked out and forfiet their staking in the parachains native token.
 We also propose specific data format for anonymous tags such that no user identified private data would be exposed